 The AirPods and AirPods Pro in-ears have always been one step behind the competition, particularly when it came to sound quality.
 They’ve been good-but-not-great wireless earbuds; lovely to use for iOS users, but never quite reaching the sonic heights established by the top noise-cancelling earbuds in this crowded and popular category.

-The AirPods Pro 2 cost £249 / $249 / AU$399 at launch – a price tag that’s unchanged from the launch price of the original AirPods Pro (2019), which is both surprising (there were rumours of a price hike) and welcome considering the general rise in prices across tech products.
+The AirPods Pro 2 (with the original Lightning case) first launched at £249 / $249 / AU$399 in September 2022, and it's a price tag that’s unchanged from the launch price of the original AirPods Pro (2019), which is both surprising (there were rumours of a price hike) and welcome considering the general rise in prices across all tech products.

-The original AirPods Pro have disappeared from Apple’s website – the Cupertino giant clearly wants you to focus solely on the new 2nd generation model – but you can still find the 1st gen buds at a discount at other retailers.
+Both the original AirPods Pro and the Pro 2 with the Lightning case have disappeared from Apple’s website.
+The Cupertino giant clearly wants you to focus solely on the new 2nd generation model with its new USB-C case, but you can still find the other buds at a discount at various retailers.